Primary Stylistic Influences:

 with big, anthemic choruses.
 Most singers had cleaner-sounding vocals than a lot of the other Hard Rock

 or Heavy Metal

 groups of the time and often performed with an operatic flair.
 Lyrically, most arena rock songs were pretty simple, with many a straightforward Power Ballad

 for audiences to sing along with.
 And recordings were characterized by a slick, radio-friendly production sheen, which made the genre a perfect complement for the emergent AOR (album-oriented rock) format on the FM dial.

-This was the dominant style of rock music for about ten years, starting in 1976 when Boston
+This was the dominant commercial style of rock music for about ten years, starting in 1976 when Boston

 released their first album and Peter Frampton

 released Frampton Comes Alive!

 (the best-selling record of the year), and more or less ending in 1986 when Journey

 released their last album for ten years and Bon Jovi